mpinar/MachineLearning/Coursework_Mert_Pinar.md

 distWhiteWine <- dist(testWhiteWineData)
 ```

-I have used three different hierarchical clustering methods, those are; Single Linkage, Complete Linkage, Average Linkage.
-As my NBClust suggest me that there should be 5 clusters I have cut the trees into 5.
-For further information, I have used `beep` function from `beepr` library for notifications.
-Since some of these functions taking some time running, I have set the beep to warn me when the functions are done working.
+For this purpose, three different hierarchical clustering methods are used which are; Single Linkage, Complete Linkage and Average Linkage.
+Based on the suggestion of NBClust, there should be 5 clusters which the trees set on 5 clusters.
+For further information, `beep` function from `beepr` library for notifications is used.
+Since some of these functions is taking certain time for running, the beep is set for warning when the functions are done working.
 ```r
 singleLinkage <- hclust(distWhiteWine, method = "single")
 singleGroup <- cutree(singleLinkage, k=5)